How to Reprimand your Cat

 Whatever method you choose to discipline your cat, always accompany it with a firm 'no', a snap of your fingers, or a hand clap.

 Do this consistently and eventually your cat will learn to associate the sound you make with the reprimand.
-Then all it will take is a snap of your fingers or a firm 'no' to get the cat to leave your curtains alone or to send her scurrying from the kitchen table.
+Then all it will take is a snap of your fingers or a firm 'no' to get the cat to leave your curtains alone or to send them scurrying from the kitchen table.